 Covid-19 remains a contagious virus within the community.
 The recommendation is that if you can work from home you should continue to do so.
-If you are preparing to return to work on campus or are contributing to your area’s return to work business plan, all the information and documents you will need in the first instance are available on the internally available COVID-19 SharePoint site.
+Under Level 5 guidelines, universities remain open to provide essential services.
+There are UL staff who need to work on campus to facilitate face-to-face learning activities including lab-based, clinical placements and practical tuition and certain small-scale tutorials that cannot happen online If you are working on campus, there is a wealth of information and guidelines on the internally available COVID-19 SharePoint site.
 If you cannot access this, please email the Internal Communications Manager Eoin Brady for permission.

 The Irish Universities Association has published Implementation Guidelines for Public Health Measures in Higher Education Institutions (HEIs) in which the following key principle is outlined: "In keeping with the wider approach in society in response to the COVID-19 pandemic, it is recognised that the successful implementation of ‘Return to Campus’ can only be done on a cooperative basis with shared responsibility between staff and students and HEI management."